zsoltlieber/MyFirstPizzaApp-ZSL/README.md

-# MY FIRST PIZZA APP for pizza bakers and sellers and hungry pizza eaters :)
+# MY FIRST PIZZA APP for pizza bakers and sellers and hungry pizza eaters with an old fashioned design :)

 ##### Petproject which present how I work in a MERN stack project as a codewriter alone